-Mindfulness is a process through which we focus on the present moment and become fully engaged in what we are doing or sensing right now.
-It entails being fully connected to our body, emotions, actions, and thoughts: observing them without judging them.
+Mindfulness is a process through which we focus on the present moment and become fully engaged in what we are doing, thinking, feeling or physically sensing right now.
+It entails being in the here-and-now, fully connected to ourselves without judgement.

 Mindfulness is a practice, not a theoretical concept.
-This means that we need to practice it regularly for it to have the desired impact.
-Anything that we practice repeatedly (beneficial or harmful) changes our brain structure through a process known as neuroplasticity.
-Hence, by repeating mindfulness exercises, we reduce the connections in our brains that lead to anxiety and fear, and increase those linked to concentration, problem-solving, and a general sense of wellbeing.
+This means that we need to practise it regularly for it to have the desired impact.
+Anything that we practise repeatedly – be it beneficial or harmful – changes our brain structure through a process known as neuroplasticity.
+Hence, by repeating mindfulness exercises, we reduce the connections in our brains that lead to anxiety and fear and increase those linked to concentration, focus and a general sense of wellbeing.

-Although mindfulness is a practice, it doesn’t mean that we need to start doing something new.
+Although mindfulness is a practice, it doesn’t mean that we need to start doing something different to what we already do.
 Instead, what we need to change is how we do what we already do.
 Very often we lose touch with the present moment and focus mainly on the past and the future.
-We are afraid and worried about what has happened, or about what is to come.
-In so doing, we end up feeling disconnected or overwhelmed.
+We are afraid and worried about what has happened or about what is to come.
+As a result, we end up feeling disconnected or overwhelmed.
 This can lead to decrease in performance and even mental health problems.
-Instead, mindfulness is about living our everyday lives in the present moment with more awareness and being connected to our body and our emotions.
-We can still eat that that lovely meal.
-But this time, we can savour every bite rather than being caught up with what we’re going to do next!
+Instead, mindfulness is about living our everyday lives in the present moment with more awareness while being connected to our body, thoughts and emotions.
+We can still eat that lovely meal.
+But this time, we can savour every bite rather than gulping it down while focusing on what we’re going to be doing next!

 Benefits of mindfulness

 Many scientific studies have shown that practising mindfulness results in significant benefits.
 These include:

 - Increasing concentration, attention and energy levels